 A maintenance coat includes re-staining the horizontal surfaces after 2-3 years of weathering.
 When using TWP deck stain, it’s not necessary to remove the old product before re-applying.
 However, two coats wet on wet will be needed to achieve a uniform finish.
 From our experience, most deck stain products will require their removal by stripping and sanding before re-application.
 If they are not stripped they will look blotchy and glossy in some areas.
 We have found maintenance it’s easier and more cost effective for our customers using TWP.
 The video below demonstrates our maintenance coat process using TWP deck stain.
 TWP is a translucent product and cannot be used in every circumstance.

 To be one of the best deck staining companies in Minneapolis and St Paul you have to know what products are successful in our climate.
 The best policy is to go with a penetrative stain that soaks deep into the wood and offers UV protection.
 The alternative is a film-forming stain which sits on the outside of the wood like a thin sheet of paper.
 While film-forming products offer a uniform look, the stain will peel when applied on a horizontal surface.

-When choosing a penetrative stain you want a product that will offer UV protection.
-Clear stains are appealing to some people because they enhance the look of a new cedar deck by making it look wet but offer little to no UV protection.
+When selecting a penetrative stain you want a product that offers UV protection.
+Clear stains are appealing to some because they enhance the look of a new cedar deck by making it look wet but offer little to no UV protection.
 Because they offer no UV protection you typically have to re-coat the deck every year otherwise it will become grey and damaged.
 Our deck staining company in Minnesota uses a penetrative deck stain for our customers that looks good with proven results for superior durability and UV protection.

 In some cases your deck may warrant a two tone application.
 A two tone application involves painting the deck railings and staining the floor.
 Typically, the color of the railings are painted to match the house siding while the deck floor is stained with a translucent or semi-transparent stain.